wadelau/wadelau.github.io/hanjst/hanjst-class.md

 Unfortunately, Smarty4J is a version of about 7-8 years ago, and has not been updated since then, also it is only compatible with the syntax of Smarty 2, which greatly limits the further development of GWA2Java.

+So we have committed to make this switch happen.
+Hanjst will be our default template engine in GWA2 ecosystem.

+Regarding to

 ### Hanjst Class for Server-side